AI SEO EXPERIMENTS

 What We Found

-This comes from a study of 1,323 fan-out queries across ChatGPT, Gemini, and Perplexity.
-540 parent queries across 10 commercial verticals and 5 intent types.
-The full methodology is in our research paper, but here is what matters for practitioners.
+This comes from our research paper (Study 3, v1.3).
+The main corpus: 1,323 fan-out queries across ChatGPT, Gemini, and Perplexity, with 540 parent queries across 10 commercial verticals and 5 intent types.
+The replicate analysis expanded to three separate studies totaling thousands of additional comparisons.

 The Two Layers of AI Search